remotesynth/certifiedfreshevents/content/events.md

 <main class="mb-20">
   <div class="mb-20">
     <header class="container px-6 pt-12 pb-10 mx-auto">
-      <h1 class="mb-2 text-5xl font-bold">Upcoming Events</h1>
+      <h1 class="mb-2 text-5xl font-bold">Virtual Meetups, Workshops & Conferences</h1>
       <p class="max-w-3xl text-xl">
-        We add new virtual meetups, online trainings, and other events all the time. <a href="/subscribe/" class="link text-sky">Subscribe to our mailing list</a> to be notified about everything we have&nbsp;planning.
+        We host a variety of virtual programming including presentations, workshops and conferences. <a href="/subscribe/" class="link text-sky">Subscribe to our mailing list</a> to be notified about everything we have&nbsp;planning.
       </p>
     </header>
   </div>